 Wrongful death claims are possible only if the deceased person would have had the grounds for a personal injury case before their death.
 In order to qualify, the individual must have been intentionally killed or killed as a result of some act of negligence or carelessness.
 For the claim to be valid, the plaintiff must be able to prove that the defendant was responsible for the injuries that resulted in their loved one’s death.

 Proving the defendant was responsible is often much easier said than done, and the proof you need depends largely on the circumstances of each individual case.
-For example, if the victim died in a medical malpractice case, the plaintiff needs to prove that there was a breach of duty of care.
-Likewise, if the victim died in a car crash, they will have to prove that the guilty party, which may be the car manufacturer or the other driver, caused the accident.
+For example, if the victim died in a car crash, they will have to prove that the guilty party, which may be the car manufacturer or the other driver, caused the accident.

 In short, because the deceased person is no longer able to fight for justice and compensation, their loved ones may do so in their stead.